remotehack/remotehack.github.io/about.md

 layout: default
 ---

-# A Remote Hack

 ## Can I attend?

 Yes.

-Even if you've never been to a hack day, or aren't interested in working on something code-based, you're absolutely welcome.
+Even if you've never been to a hack day, or aren't tech-focused, you're absolutely welcome.

+# How it works

 ## Beforehand